karenswang/VisualClock/README.md

 # VisualClock
-This is an assignment for course Introduction to Data Visualization at Columbia University.
+This is an entry assignment for course Introduction to Data Visualization at Columbia University.

+An abstract clock built with :sparkling_heart:	and p5.js.